open-telemetry/opentelemetry-ruby-contrib/CONTRIBUTING.md

 bundle exec rake yard
 ```

-## Instrumentation Authors Guide
+## Instrumentation author's guide

-Please make sure that you review the [Instrumentation Authors Guide](.instrumentation/CONTRIBUTING.md) before submitting a new instrumentation.
+Please make sure that you review the [Instrumentation author's guide](.instrumentation/CONTRIBUTING.md) before submitting a new instrumentation.

-## Create a Pull Request
+## Create a pull request

 You'll need to create a Pull Request once you've finished your work.
 The [Kubernetes GitHub Workflow][kube-github-workflow-pr] document has